Last updated: December 12, 2022

 There are two locations to start this walk:

-- From Sugarloaf Crescent in Castle Crag (see Google Maps).
+- Sugarloaf Crescent in Castle Crag (see maps location).

-- From North Arm Road in Middle Cove (see Google Maps).
+- North Arm Road in Middle Cove (see maps location).

 Track Notes